BC Newsletter Template (Yvonne)

 Preschool, Nursery & Reception Admissions

-We currently have the following availability for places in our Early Years provision:
+We currently have the following availability for places in our Early Years provision from September 2025:

 Reception class: